 In this healthy vegan version, I use creamy avocado, lemon juice and capers for the perfect balance of tangy, creamy and salty.
 And let’s not forget all the fresh green herbs!

-Vegan green goddess ingredients & substitutes
+Avo green goddess ingredients & substitutes

 This healthy green goddess dressing is a blend of only a few fresh ingredients.
 So, as always, with such simple recipes, quality is key.
 You will taste the difference.

-- Avocado: Use a medium-sized ripe avocado that yields roughly one cup of avocado flesh.
+• Avocado: Use a medium-sized ripe avocado that yields roughly one cup of avocado flesh.
 You can also make this dressing from frozen mashed avocado as I do when avo season is over.
 Learn how to freeze guacamole (or mashed avocados).

-- Fresh herbs: I love fresh basil as the base with whatever other leafy herbs I have in the garden or the fridge.
+• Fresh herbs: I love fresh basil as the base with whatever other leafy herbs I have in the garden or the fridge.
 Try fresh parsley, dill fronds, coriander (cilantro) or mint.

-- Green onion: Spring onion, green onion, or shallot will work well in this dressing.
+• Green onion: Spring onion, green onion, or shallot will work well in this dressing.
 Chives are also a great substitute.

-- Olive oil: I love that luscious texture boost and the hint of peppery extra-virgin olive oil in the taste.
+• Olive oil: I love that luscious texture boost and the hint of peppery extra-virgin olive oil in the taste.
 But you can also go traditional and use mayonnaise, sour cream or greek yoghurt.
-Or completely omit it for an oil-free vegan green goddess dressing.
+Or completely omit it for an oil-free vegan avocado green goddess dressing.
 It will still have a beautiful creamy texture.

-- Lemon: I use a fresh lemon that I squeeze for two to three tablespoons of fresh lemon juice and about a teaspoon of zest.
+• Lemon: I use a fresh lemon that I squeeze for two to three tablespoons of fresh lemon juice and about a teaspoon of zest.
 Fresh lime juice and zest also work well, especially when you add cilantro to the mix (like saucy guacamole).
 You can also use apple cider vinegar.

-- Garlic: With raw garlic for salad dressings, fresh garlic cloves are always best.
+• Garlic: With raw garlic for salad dressings, fresh garlic cloves are always best.
 But you can substitute the clove of garlic with half a teaspoon of garlic powder if you find raw garlic too pungent.

-- Capers: Use capers preserved in brine or salt.
+• Capers: Use capers preserved in brine or salt.
 Classic green goddess sauce has anchovies for that salty umami kick.
 You can certainly substitute the capers with a few roughly chopped anchovy filets.
 Or add a quarter cup of grated parmesan cheese.

-- Black pepper: I love freshly ground black pepper.
+• Black pepper: I love freshly ground black pepper.
 But you can also try this dressing with a pinch of ground white pepper.
 Or go all out spicy and add a small jalapeño.

-How to make vegan green goddess salad dressing
+How to make avo green goddess dressing

-I mostly use my food processor for this sauce.
+I mostly use my food processor for an ultra-creamy sauce.
 But I sometimes reach for the stick blender if I want a smaller batch.
-You can use a mini food processor or blender too.

 Step 1: Gather your ingredients